Complements of discriminants of real parabolic function singularities. II: The case of singularities

 {\bf Component with $\mbox{Card}=1216$.} Denote by $\hat f$ the polynomial This polynomial has a critical point of class $D_4^-$ with critical value 0 at the origin, two Morse critical points with Morse index 2 and a common critical value $\omega_1 \approx 3.14$, and two non-real critical points with a common critical value $\omega_2 \approx -11.63.$

 \begin{lemma} $\mbox{Card}(\hat f - 1)=1216$. \end{lemma}

-{\it Proof.} Due to the versality of the space $\Xi_2$, for any sufficiently small $\varepsilon >0$ we can slightly perturb the polynomial $\hat f$ within the space $\Xi_2$ in such a way that the resulting polynomial $f_\varepsilon$ satisfies the following conditions: \begin{itemize} \item[--] its critical point of class $D_4^-$ splits into one minimum point with critical value $-\varepsilon$, and three critical points with Morse index 1 and critical values $0$, $-\varepsilon^2,$ and $-2 \varepsilon^2$, \item[--] the critical values at its two critical points with Morse index 2 are equal to $\omega_1$ and $\omega_1+\varepsilon^2$, \item[--] the critical values at the non-real critical points are equal to $\omega_2+ i \varepsilon^2$ and $\omega_2-i\varepsilon^2$. \end{itemize} Denote the polynomial $f_\varepsilon - 1$ by $\bar f$.
-It belongs to the same component of the discriminant complement as the polynomial $\hat f - 1$.
-The canonical system of paths in $\C^1$ defining the frame of vanishing cycles in $H_2(\bar f_\varepsilon^{-1}(0))$ then looks as shown in Fig.~\ref{sp} (left), where the numbers 1--8 denote the order of basic vanishing cycles corresponding to the critical values.
+{\it Proof.} Due to the versality of the space $\Xi_2$, for any sufficiently small $\varepsilon >0$ we can slightly perturb the polynomial $\hat f$ within the space $\Xi_2$ in such a way that the resulting polynomial $f_\varepsilon$ satisfies the following conditions: \begin{itemize} \item[--] its critical point of class $D_4^-$ splits into one minimum point with critical value $-\varepsilon$, and three critical points with Morse index 1 and critical values $0$, $\varepsilon^2,$ and $-\varepsilon^2$; \item[--] the critical values at its two critical points with Morse index 2 are equal to $\omega_1$ and $\omega_1+\varepsilon^2$, \item[--] the critical values at the non-real critical points are equal to $\omega_2+ i \varepsilon^2$ and $\omega_2-i\varepsilon^2$. \end{itemize}